Toll Collector

 Why do people seem so angry at tool booth workers sometimes?

-Asked by Larry almost 4 years ago
+Asked by Larry over 4 years ago

 Why not?
 People love to use these brief opportunities where they feel like they have control and power to exert their own existential unhappiness onto a party that by definition, cannot reciprocate in kind.